 Many modern versions of the Tree, including that of the Golden Dawn, follow Athanasius Kirsher’s 1625 arrangement, at least in the numbering and attributions of the Hebrew Alphabet to the paths.

-Crowley to the side, this was the Cabala tradition I and others received from Tony Potter in the 1960s, though in practical terms and with little historical or scholarly background such as I am now becoming at least glancingly aware of.
+Crowley to the side, this was the Cabala tradition I and others received from Tony Potter in the 1960s, though it was very much in practical terms, with little historical or scholarly background of which I am now becoming, at least glancingly, aware.
 It was described as a mystic teaching made applicable for today; Hebraic, but not limited to the Jews.
 From the top downwards, the Tree explains how something comes into manifestation from nothing.
 Conversely, awareness begins with its source in the physical world and works back up the Tree in stages.
 One should come to know exactly at what point one’s awareness is at any time.

 The Tree also comprises ‘The Doctrine of Worlds’, of which there are four: Assiah, the solid world we know; Yetzirah, the world of thoughts, emotions and imagery; Briah, the world which thoughts come from; Atziluth, the most abstract plane, transcending individual human experience.
 The worlds also correspond to the parts of the human soul, of which the ultimate unity is called ‘Yechidah’.
 It corresponds to Kether; Chiah to Atziluth, Neschamah, to Briah, Ruach to Yetzirah and Nephesh to Assiah.